sismo-core/sismo-hub/docs/poap-provider.md

 #### queryEventsTokenOwners

-This method allows you to fetch all the POAP holders for diferents Event IDs.
+This method allows you to fetch all the POAP holders for different Event IDs.

 There are 2 arguments to give to this method:

 - `eventIds` : the array of POAP Event IDs
 - `getPower` boolean: if set to true, the total power of the user for the POAPs will be his value.
-Else the value will be the number of POAP owned per addres
+Else the value will be the number of POAP owned per address

 The format of the object returned by the method: